The Liberators

 • Be honest about the reasons for removing someone from the team;

 • Don’t remove people from the team with everyone present.
 Take the person in question aside and announce the decision.
-Be friendly, empathic but firm and resolute.
+Be friendly and empathic but firm and resolute.
 Take sufficient time to give the person the opportunity to respond and ask whatever is on their mind;

-• Make sure that you involve the necessary people and departments in the decision (like HR, management), while staying in control of the decision that you are making as a Scrum Master;
+• Make sure that you involve the necessary people and departments in the decision (like HR and management) while staying in control of the decision that you are making as a Scrum Master;

-• Don’t make it personal and don’t use personal reasons to make the case.
-Stick to what is observably true or (at least) shared by the majority in the team;
+• Don’t make it personal or use personal reasons to make the case.
+Stick to what is observably true or (at least) shared by the majority of the team;

-• When the decision has been made, share it with the Development Team.
-Give them the opportunity to respond and reflect on what happened.
-This may be a moment for relief, but also for a difficult conversation about how this can be prevented in the future;
+• When the decision has been made, please share it with the Development Team.
+Allow them to respond and reflect on what happened.
+This may be a moment for relief but also for a difficult conversation about how this can be prevented in the future;

 • Removing someone from a team is difficult — especially for the person being removed.
 Be exceptionally respectful and empathic;